huntdatacenter/BlueBox/README.md

 ## Simulate on local computer (notebook)

 Requires Vagrant, VirtualBox, and Ansible to be installed.
-Vagrant will setup virtual machines that will be provisioned with our Ansible playbook.
+Vagrant will provide virtual machines with ubuntu, on which you can test your setup:
 ```
+cd scibox
 vagrant up
 vagrant status
 ```